 Given below are some of the soft skills that an MBA professional must have:

 - Good work ethic

 Soft Skills hold much importance in the life of every working professional since it is through these skills that a manager can grow and move ahead in their career.
 Hence, the recruiters are looking for candidates who portray such skills as they make the hard skills relevant.
 You can also learn about tech skills for MBA students with our blogs.

 This is perhaps the only aspect of the eligibility criteria for MBA placements which is not compulsory.
 However, it still plays an important role in getting MBA graduates hired, thanks to the credibility it adds to the resume.
 Graduates with prior work experience are preferred by job recruiters since they already have the needed experience of dealing with the expectations of both employers and employees.
 They also have prior knowledge of how to utilise the concepts they learned in real-life applications, which reduces the training time required for new hires as well.

 We are sure that by now you will have a good idea about what makes management graduates eligible for MBA placements.
 So, make sure you pay proper attention to each question and answer them all in an honest and forthright manner.

 Even if you fall short in one or two aspects, you can still make up for it by being sincere in your explanations, as well as your commitment to improve in the future.
+You can also learn more on how to prepare for MBA placements with our blog.
 Hopefully, with enough preparation, you will be able to prove yourself worthy of the recruitment criteria and get the job of your dreams.

 Sunstone is a leading higher education service provider that works with academic institutions in up-skilling students for employability.
 Sunstone offers career oriented training interventions for undergraduate and postgraduate students at 30+ institutions across 25 cities.